kunchalavikram1427/voting-app/README.md

 $ docker-compose up -d
 ```
 ### Access the application
-The vote app will be running at [http://localhost:5000](http://localhost:5000), and the results will be at [http://localhost:5001](http://localhost:5001)
+The vote app will be running at [http://localhost:5000](http://localhost:5000), and the results will be at [http://localhost:5001](http://localhost:5001).
+Replace localhost with the IP of the host where applications are running in order to access it from other machines.

 ### Deploying in docker swarm
 ```